webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/The-Wild-Is-on-Your-Side.md

 ---
 aliases:
-  - The Wild Is on Your Side
+- "The Wild Is on Your Side"
 tags:
 - Compendium/CSRD/en/Abilities
 - Ability
 - Ability/Action
 - Ability/Cost/5
 - Ability/Tier/High
 - Ability/Pool/Intellect
 - Ability/Categories/Environment
-title: The Wild Is on Your Side
-collection: Abilities
-kind: Compendium
 ---

 ## The Wild Is on Your Side
 >**Action**
 >5 Intellect points